arambazamba/m365-dev/Demos/readme.md

 -  Using Graph's SharePoint Rest Api V2
 -  Introduction to the MS Graph Toolkit

-## Azure Hosted Apps, Remote Event Handling & Remote Timer Jobs
+## Using AppServices and Azure Functions in Microsoft 365 Development

 -   Introduction to Azure App Services & Azure Functions
 -   Implementing External Apps using React and MS Graph Toolkit